oakes/java-assignments/5.2-sql-joins-and-tdd/README.md

   * Create an `updateEntry` method, which updates all the values for a given id.
   * Create a `deleteEntry` method, which deletes an entry with the given id.
   * Create a test for `updateEntry` and `deleteEntry`.
 * Remove your global arraylist/hashmap that stores users and entries.
-Use your five new methods in your project so it now is backed by a database.
+Use your new methods in your project so it now is backed by a database.